 Partner with the Washington Conservation Corps

-Our AmeriCorps crews complete habitat restoration and trail improvement projects for a diverse network of more than 100 federal, local, state, and nonprofit partners.
+Our field crews and Individual Placement members complete habitat restoration and trail improvement projects for a diverse network of more than 100 federal, local, state, and nonprofit partners.
 We offer our services at a reduced rate by sharing costs with partner organizations.

-Applications for WCC projects open annually in February.
+Partner applications open annually in the winter.
 In the spring, we review applications and select projects for our upcoming AmeriCorps service year, which runs October through early September.

 - Instream large, woody debris placement, bank stabilization, or fish-barrier removal